gavollink/cleanpath/README.md

         This isn't in --help, it's super verbose and only useful for debugging changes to this program itself.

+## Cautions

+- Use export before calling cleanpath, or cleanpath cannot read the environment variable.
+- Cleanpath will preserve anything it can see that is not the delimiter:
+    - `cleanpath -X -- 'abcd' ' abcd'` will output `abcd: abcd`
+    - `cleanpath -X -- abcd: abcd` will output `abcd` (without quoting, it won't see the space)

+## TODO

+At some point, I might upgrade this to use [DJB](https://cr.yp.to/) strings.

+There are MANY features I could add, but this does what I need it to do in less that 1000 lines of C.

+There is no Makefile because this project is self contained.
+It doesn't even have a header file.

+I haven't used csh since the 90s, but it is possible that for this to be useful under csh (space delimited) that it would need an option to quote individual components on output.
+If someone asks, I can probably make that happen.

 ## Compile on UNIX